Threadless vs Internally Threaded Body Jewelry: Which Should You Choose?

 Can I use any threadless top with any threadless post?

-Generally yes, across most quality brands at the same gauge.
-A 16G threadless top from NeoMetal should fit a 16G threadless post from Anatometal.
-There are occasional exceptions: always test fit before assuming compatibility, and when in doubt, ask your piercer or the retailer.
+Usually, yes, across major high-quality brands at the same gauge.
+A 16G threadless top from NeoMetal will often fit a 16G threadless post from Anatometal.
+But compatibility is common, not guaranteed: always test fit first and confirm with your piercer or retailer when mixing brands.

 Is threadless less secure?
 Could the top come off without me noticing?